Desbeers/Chord-Provider/README.md

 - iPadOS 17
 - visionOS 1.1

-There are many "ChordPro" parsers in this world, however, none are *really* native in the Apple world.
+There are many **ChordPro** parsers in this world, however, none are *really* native in the Apple world.

 I mean, in the macOS world, it is often an afterthought...
 Not for me.
 I'm mainly a mac user; the other versions are my afterthought...